-Being on-the-go traveling all the time can take it’s toll on your body.
+Being on-the-go traveling all the time can take it’s toll on your body and staying healthy while traveling is always at the top of my mind.
 I certainly feel completely wiped out after a trip.
 You know how the saying goes, “you need a vacation after your vacation.”
 Changing time zones, not getting enough rest, and indulging in rich foods can leave you feeling run down.
 Here are some of the ways I stay healthy while traveling.

 1 – Hand Sanitizing Wipes

 This is a frequent travelers secret that’s been made a big deal of in media lately.
 The fact is, antibacterial gels take up precious “liquids” space in your quart sized carry on ziplock bag.
 Plus, a squirt of gel is just not the same having a moistened cloth to wipe down with.
 You can use them to wash your hands, wipe down your armrests and tray table on a flight, and they’re useful for a quick refreshment while touring in warm climates.
 I even use mine to wipe down the outside of my bags when I get home.
 Call me a germaphobe, but they clean up a bag pretty well!
 There are two that I use, one is Giovanni Organic Mixed Towelettes with essential oils that are great for your face and body.
 The other is just the classic Wet Ones Antibacterial Travel Wipes that I buy in bulk travel-sized containers.